PavlosIsaris/paulisaris-blog-hugo/content/post/getting-started-with-angular-material-creating-a-custom-dialog-component.md

 ---

-Angular is a popular framework for building single-page, interactive applciations.
+Angular is a popular framework for building single-page, interactive applications.

 With Angular gaining more popularity, we have the opportunity to use libraries that provide us with built-in UI components that allow us to focus on the code that will make our app stand out. ;)

-In this tutorial we will examine how to use [Angular Material](https://material.angular.io/) in order to build a clean and reusable dialog component.
+In this tutorial, we will examine how to use [Angular Material](https://material.angular.io/) in order to build a clean and reusable dialog component.

-We will focus on reusability, meaning that we will built a single custom dialog component that we will call when needed via a service class.
+We will focus on reusability, meaning that we will build a single custom dialog component that we will call when needed via a service class.
 This will help us avoid duplication of HTML templates and CSS classes, as well as improve [Separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) throughout our app.

 You can find the sample project in my [Github repository](https://github.com/PavlosIsaris/Angular-playground)

 # Getting started

-Before writing any code, we need to ste up our project.
-Angular uses a command line interface (cli in short) in order to use it's various commands.
+Before writing any code, we need to set up our project.
+Angular uses a command line interface (CLI in short) in order to use its various commands.
 This tool can be installed as an npm dependency.

 We assume that you have npm installed as a global dependency on your system.
 You can verify a correct npm installation by running: